Novia-RDI-Seafaring/mcp-fmi/README.md

 - `create_signal_tool` generates an input-sequence object for a single input.
 - `merge_signals_tool` merges multiple signel objects that can be used as an input for a simulation.
 - `show_results_in_browser_tool` visualizes simulation results in browser.

-## Tools roadmap
-List of tools to be implemented:
-- `show_results_as_artifact_tool` visualized simulation results as interractive artifacts in Claude Desktop.
-- `co_simulate_tool` co-simulates multiple FMU models.

 ## Prerequisites